ahmedabad

 In my experience, these pols will give you a better travel experience in Gujarat than the popular Rann Utsav.
 Here, you will see life in its more real and conscious form.
 So yea, if anything, I suggest you visit pols in this Ahmedabad travel guide.

-Ahmedabad Heritage Walk Travel Guide
+Do Not Miss The Ahmedabad Heritage Walk

 The Heritage Walk organised by Ahmedabad’s Municipal Corporation is the best way to understand the city’s rich history.
 It starts at 8 am daily at the Swaminarayan Temple and ends in nearly two and a half hours at Jama Masjid.
 No pre-booking is required.
 Just show up at the temple a few minutes before 8 am and you can buy your pass on the spot.